 Think twice before tapping your own retirement accounts to cover expenses.
-Your retirement accounts are protected assets, and taking money from them early or unnecessarily can come with tax consequences, penalties and a reduction of your future well-being.
+Your retirement accounts are protected assets; taking money from them early or unnecessarily can come with tax consequences, penalties and a reduction of your future well-being.

-Starting with family conversations about expectations, objectives and contributing abilities is a good first step.
-Working with a qualified financial adviser, insurance professional and elder law attorney can create a comprehensive longevity strategy that will make a more comfortable retirement for you and your family, no matter what the future holds.
-And just maybe it can include that RV too.
+Starting family conversations about expectations, objectives and abilities to contribute is a good first step.
+Working with a qualified financial adviser, insurance professional and elder law attorney, you can create a comprehensive longevity strategy that will make a more comfortable retirement for you and your family, no matter what the future holds.
+And just maybe it can include that RV, too.